 On November 14, 2013, the Company filed a registration statement on Form S-11 with the Securities and Exchange Commission (the "SEC") to offer a maximum of 180,000,000 shares of common stock for sale to the public (the "Public Offering"), of which 100,000,000 shares were registered in a primary offering and 80,000,000 shares were registered to be sold under the Company's dividend reinvestment plan.
 The SEC declared the Company's registration statement effective on August 12, 2014.
 On February 11, 2016, the Company filed an amended registration statement on Form S-11 with the SEC to offer a second class of common stock designated as Class T shares and to designate its initially offered and outstanding common stock as Class A shares.
 Pursuant to the amended registration statement, the Company is offering to sell any combination of Class A and Class T shares in the Public Offering but in no event may the Company sell more than 180,000,000 of shares of its common stock pursuant to the Public Offering.
 The Company commenced offering Class T shares of common stock for sale to the public on February 17, 2016.
 KBS Capital Markets Group LLC (the "Dealer Manager"), an affiliate of the Advisor, serves as the dealer manager of the Public Offering pursuant to a dealer manager agreement originally dated August 12, 2014 and amended and restated February 17, 2016 (the "Dealer Manager Agreement").
 Previously the Dealer Manager served as dealer manager for the Private Offering.
 The Dealer Manager is responsible for marketing the Company's shares.
-The Company ceased offering shares of common stock in the primary portion of the Public Offering on July 31, 2018 and terminated the primary portion of the Public Offering on September 28, 2018.
-The Company continues to offer shares of common stock under its dividend reinvestment plan.
-In some states, the Company will need to renew the registration statement annually or file a new registration statement to continue its dividend reinvestment plan offering.
-The Company may terminate its dividend reinvestment plan offering at any time.

-The Company sold 11,977,758 and 11,537,701 shares of Class A and Class T common stock, respectively, in the Public Offering for aggregate gross offering proceeds of \$228.6 million.
-As of December 31, 2018, the Company had sold 602,462 and 225,137 shares of Class A and Class T common stock, respectively, under its dividend reinvestment plan for aggregate gross offering proceeds of \$7.6 million.
-Also as of December 31, 2018, the Company had redeemed 443,543 and 63,926 shares of Class A and Class T common stock, respectively, for \$4.4 million.
+On January 7, 2015, the Company broke escrow in the Public Offering and through December 31, 2017, the Company had sold 11,490,987 and 10,778,153 shares of Class A and Class T common stock, respectively, in the Public Offering for aggregate gross offering proceeds of \$216.3 million, including 392,725 and 100,297 shares of Class A and Class T common stock, respectively, under its dividend reinvestment plan for aggregate gross offering proceeds of \$4.6 million.
+Also as of December 31, 2017, the Company had redeemed 207,324 and 21,758 shares of Class A and Class T common stock, respectively, for \$1.9 million.

 On each of April 2, 2014 and July 31, 2014, the Company issued 120,106 shares of Class A common stock to Willowbrook Capital Group LLC, an entity owned and controlled by Keith D. Hall, one of the Company's directors and the Company's Chief Executive Officer, and Peter McMillan III, also one of the Company's directors and the Company's President, for \$1.0 million.
-On July 14, 2017 and February 13, 2018, the Company issued 214,175 shares and 10,935 shares, respectively, of Class A common stock to a business associate of Keith D. Hall and Peter McMillan III for approximately \$2.0 million and \$0.1 million, respectively.
+On July 14, 2017, the Company issued 214,175 shares of Class A common stock to a business associate of Keith D. Hall and Peter McMillan III for approximately \$2.0 million.
 The Company issued these shares of common stock in a private transaction exempt from the registration requirements of the Act pursuant to Section 4(2) of the Act.